March 20, 2018

 So many types of strategies man!
 So many that we only scratched the surface here.
 And all these strategies are now available for you.

-Woocommerce All Discounts gives you a wide range of dynamic pricing strategies to help you make as much profit as possible from your WooCommerce online store.
+Conditional Discounts for WooCommerce gives you a wide range of dynamic pricing strategies to help you make as much profit as possible from your WooCommerce online store.
 Try out our WAD (WooCommerce all discount) WordPress plugin and see your benefits grow like never before.
 A large number of features are made available to let you a maximum of options and flexibility while defining your own dynamic pricing strategy.